PriorityLexusVB/BDC_Leaderboard/README.md

 npm test
 ```

-No additional environment variables are required.
+Set `WEBHOOK_SECRET` to the shared secret used to sign webhook requests.
 The server will use `PORT` if set, but tests run against the in-memory app.

 To automatically rerun tests on file changes (Node 18+):